 Top 10 Things to Do in Bali

-1. Local Cuisine
+1. Sample the Local Cuisine

 One of the best things about travel is indulging in local eats and delicacies and Bali has some of the best.
 Many dishes are centred around rice or noodles.
 Try the local Nasi Goreng or fried rice.
 Fragrant rice often served with chicken or prawn and vegetables.
 Inexpensive and delicious.
 A variant the Mie Goreng is simply served with noodles.
 Other fantastic eats to try, satay chicken skewers, prawn crackers, suckling pig, chicken Laksa, the list could go on.
 Truly a foodie paradise.